 6. You’ll Contribute to the Local Economy

-Working with a small company is like making a direct contribution to the local community, and you can feel its impacts on a variety of different levels.
+Working with a small company is like making a direct contribution to the local community, and you can feel its impacts on various levels.

 While we’ve made a case for small trucking businesses, and we do believe they’re great, it wouldn’t be fair to anyone not to acknowledge one obvious downside: they might not be the right one for you.

-For instance, do they ship nationally, or do they have the right trucks to move your cargo?
+For instance, do they ship nationally or do they have the right trucks to move your cargo?
 Some do, while others may not.
-But since you’re contracting someone’s services, you have to put your needs first to ensure you get what you want.
+But since you’re contracting someone’s services, you must put your needs first to ensure you get what you want.

 Choose a Company You Can Trust

-In the argument of big trucking companies versus small trucking companies, everyone’s a winner, really.
-It’s tough to asses which one offers the better service unless you dive into the subject and start comparing based on the particularities of the company, and not the size of it.
+In the argument of big and small trucking companies, everyone’s a winner really.
+It’s tough to asses which one offers the better service unless you dive into the subject and start comparing based on the particularities of the company and not the size of it.

 That said, we have one final piece of advice: choose a company you can trust to get the job done right.
 Look at their reputation, referrals, and experience in the business before making a decision.
-It’s the only way you can rest assured you’ve made the right choice.
+It’s the only way to rest assured you’ve made the right choice.